 The glandular fever virus can stay active in a person's body after obvious symptoms have gone, but it can still be passed on at this stage.

 Not everyone who comes in contact with the virus will contract it, and having a healthy immune system may allow some people to fight it off.

 Glandular fever in young children may appear mild, but it is usually most severe during adolescence or early adulthood.

 Glandular fever usually begins gradually with flu-like symptoms.

 After a few days, the lymph glands begin to swell, but this may not be visible in all cases.

 Some people with glandular fever, particularly those who take the antibiotic amoxicillin, may develop a red rash all over the body.
 Others may notice red spots or darkened areas in the mouth that look like bruises.
 In about half of all cases, the spleen becomes enlarged, causing an area in the upper-left abdomen to become tender to the touch.

-Most people who come down with glandular fever feel much better within two or three weeks, although fatigue may last for two months or longer.
-Sometimes the disease lingers for a year or so, causing recurrent attacks that gradually become milder.
+Most people with glandular fever will feel much better within 2 or 3 weeks, but fatigue may last longer.

 The disease can last for more than a year with attacks during that time.
 However, once you've got over glandular fever, you are unlikely to get it again.